top of page

 3

-As indicated, these managers held anywhere from 5 to 30 companies in the very large investment funds they managed.
-In addition, these managers made no attempt to equalize the proportions of the fund's assets held in each company and, in fact, some managers concentrated most of their fund's assets in just 2 or 3 companies, with smaller amounts allocated to the other companies in the fund.
+As indicated in Figure 1, these managers held anywhere from five to thirty companies in the very large investment funds they managed.
+In addition, they made no attempt to equalize the proportions of their fund's assets held in each company and, in fact, some managers concentrated most of their fund's assets in just two or three companies, with smaller amounts allocated to the remaining companies.

-Many folks who have a career and family commitments, in addition to their investing activity, find that they can successfully manage somewhere between 5 and 15 different companies.
-In my case, I found that I could easily manage 10 different holdings.
+Many folks who have a career and family commitments, in addition to their investing activity, find that they can successfully manage a portfolio containing between five and fifteen companies.
+In my case, I found that I could easily manage ten holdings.

 1. Clark, D., 2017.
 The Tao of Charlie Munger.
 A Compilation of Quotes from Berkshhire Hathaway's Vice Chairmen on Life, Business, and the Pursuit of Wealth.
 Simon and Shuster, New York, NY.